Avian & Exotics

 Beecroft Avian & Exotics Veterinary Clinic

-Our Surgical Services
+Our Services for Exotic Pets

-A wellness exam is essential on a regular basis to ensure your exotic pet, whether reptile, avian, mammal, or amphibian, maintains good health.
-This is especially important if you have bought a new type of animal, you have never cared for previously.
-The information you may read about the care of the animal online and even in pet forums may not necessarily be accurate and cause detrimental mistakes to the care of the animal.
-Many exotic companion animals like hamsters, rabbits, chinchillas, gerbils, guinea pigs, and birds, are experts at hiding their illnesses because they must be constantly wary of predators to survive in the wild.
+The information you may have read about exotic animal care may not be entirely accurate and could lead to detrimental mistakes in the animal’s care.
+Many exotic companion animals, such as hamsters, rabbits, chinchillas, gerbils, guinea pigs, and birds, are experts at hiding their illnesses because they must be constantly vigilant of predators to survive in the wild.

 Wellness screening tests may include: